dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Rhetoric is the art of ruling the minds of men.
+  Capitalism has always been a failure for the lower classes.
+It is now beginning to fail for the middle classes.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1651 days)
+## 🌟 Experiences (1652 days)

 ### 🧮 Programming languages